Nurlan-JS/lessons-devops/lesson27/readme.md

 3. **Permissions**
    Understand how to manage user roles and permissions in Jenkins to ensure secure and controlled access.

-4. **Jenkins Frontend**
-   Dive into configuring and automating frontend project builds using Jenkins pipelines.

-5. **Jenkins Backend**
-   Learn how to automate and manage backend development workflows with Jenkins.

-6. **Jenkins + GitHub Connection**
-   Understand how to connect Jenkins with GitHub for seamless CI/CD processes, including webhooks and version control integration.

 ## Jenkins CLI

 Jenkins has a built-in command line interface that allows users and administrators to access Jenkins from a script or shell environment (